 Job retraining is one of the ways those employees can reenter the workforce.
 Retraining means to train again in a new subject, for a new job, often at a new company or organization.
-For instance, tourism workers finding themselves without a job due to the pandemic could decide to retrain as healthcare workers, office staff, or other in-demand professions.
+For instance, during the pandemic, tourism workers found themselves without a job due to the circumstances.

 Difference between retraining, reskilling and upskilling